 Stocks are valued at the lower of cost and net realisable value after making due allowance for obsolete and slow-moving stocks.
-Cost includes all direct costs and an appropriate proportion of fixed and variable overheads.
+Cost is based on the cost of purchases on a first in first out basis.

 1.9 DEBTORS